ConfettiFX/The-Forge/README.md

 * macOS [![Build Status](https://travis-ci.org/ConfettiFX/The-Forge.svg?branch=master)](https://travis-ci.org/ConfettiFX/The-Forge)

 # News

+## Release 1.18 - October 18th, 2018 - Animation System Ozz support | Vulkan native Ubuntu Linux package support
+* The Forge now uses the Ozz animation system.
+This is our first major change to the math library because we needed to add what is necessary for animation.
+We compared the speed of our math library then with the speed of the Ozz animation system math library and they are about the same.
+At some point we need to do AVX 1 and ARM specific optimizations to our math library, which is still based on the open-sourced changed Sony math library [Vectormath](https://github.com/glampert/vectormath), which is similar to the Bullet math library ...

+We added several unit tests.
+Please see description below.
+* Changed the file system for all platforms, making it more consistent to use and more functional
+* Tabified - tabified the whole code base ... finally ...
+* glTF - we made sure glTF 2.0 support is improved in the latest assimp we use.
+This should allow us in the future to use glTF 2.0 art assets easier
+* Linux / Vulkan - we applaud Khronos for the native Ubuntu Linux package for all the elements of the Vulkan SDK [LunarG Vulkan SDK Packages for Ubuntu 16.04 and 18.04](https://packages.lunarg.com/) and will support those from now on.
+This is something that makes gaming on Linux Ubuntu easier to approach for end-users.
+* macOS
+  * we have a hard time to get the "Wave Intrinsics unit test" running.
+It runs now on our MacBook Pro test machines with Intel GPUs but not on the iMacs with AMD GPUs.
+It throws compile errors on the iPhone 7.
+We are providing Apple with info on their bug tracker.
+  * upgraded to Xcode Version: 10.0 (10A255) and MacOS Version: 10.14 (18A389)
+* iOS
+  * there are numerous improvements for the input system, imGUI and other things
+  * support shader includes on iOS like on the other platforms
+* Android Pie & Vulkan 1.1 - we are waiting for devkits with better driver support before we move on with this target platform
+* XBOX One - see internal GitLab list for improvements as usual ...

 ## Release 1.17 - October 4th, 2018 - Android Pie & Vulkan 1.1 Support  | iOS imGUI touch & virtual keyboard | DXR Ray Tracing support | Call for contributors to change IRenderer.h
 * The Forge now has initial support for Android with the same Vulkan 1.1 run-time that is used by the Windows and Linux platforms.